iterative/dvc.org/static/docs/commands-reference/pipeline/show.md

               `--------------'
 ```

-List dependencies recursively if graph have tree structure:
+List dependencies recursively if the graph has a tree structure:

 ```dvc
 $ dvc pipeline show e.file.dvc --tree